 Studying the COVID-19 pandemic

-We are making the following electronic health data available to researchers on a more regular basis than usual to assist with urgent research into COVID-19.
-This includes:
+In 2020 and 2021 we made the following electronic health data available to researchers to assist with urgent research into COVID-19.
+This included:

 - COVID-19 diagnostic test data

 - GP data